 This rule is to minimize or prevent on-field forfeits.

-1) With the Opposing Manager’s consent, a team may utilize up to four (4) pickups to bring the total number of players to ten (10).
-The total # of pickup players allowed is also at the Opposing Manager’s discretion – he/she can limit you to playing with ONLY the minimum needed of eight (8).
+1) ONLY WITH THE OPPOSING MANAGER'S CONSENT, a team may utilize up to four (4) pickups to bring the total number of players to ten (10).
+The total # of pickup players allowed is also at the Opposing Manager's discretion and he/she can limit you to playing with ONLY the minimum needed of eight (8).

-2) WITHOUT OPPOSING MANAGER CONSENT PENALTIES WILL BE APPLIED.
+2) WITHOUT OPPOSING MANAGER CONSENT A FORFEIT MAY BE INCURRED AND/OR PENALTIES MAY BE APPLIED.

 (A) remove the ILLEGAL player from the game (may result in a forfeit if minimum # required to play is lost)

 (B) continue playing using the PICKUP PLAYER RULE